openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 public func generateRandom(len: Int32): DataBlob
 ```

-**Function:** Generates and returns a random number of specified length.
+**Function:** Generates a random number of the specified length and returns it.

 **System Capability:** SystemCapability.Security.CryptoFramework.Rand